jakobo/rfc/README.md

 * You have informed the domain owner that you do not which for the RFC to be published
 * The RFC is not complete, making consensus difficult

 If the RFC is not approved for publication, the domain owner responsible for editing RFCs will provide clear and detailed feedback regarding why the RFC wasn't published.
+Your RFC will continue to exist in the code review history and available in searches.

-A published RFC ensures that other teams are made aware of the proposal and intended implementation.
+A published RFC ensures that other teams are made aware of the document.

 Modifications to "active" RFCs can be done in follow-up pull requests.
 We strive to write each RFC that refers to architecture in a manner that it will reflect the final design; but the nature of the process means that we cannot expect every merged RFC to actually reflect what the end result will be at the time of release.